ceva24/havenplanner/docs/README.md

 Reports and snapshots included on each PR ✔️

-Continuously deployed to production using [AWS Amplify](https://aws.amazon.com/amplify) 🚀
+Continuously deployed to production using [Vercel](https://vercel.com) 🚀

 ## Notices